 Ms. Carpenter started her legal career practicing civil litigation until she found a passion in criminal defense work.
 In the past, she worked for the Orleans Parish Public Defender Conflict Panel assisting indigent defenders with overflow and conflict cases.
 Today, she continues to litigate a select few civil matters, including serious personal injury cases.

-Apart from her dedication to practicing law, Ms. Carpenter is committed to her community.
+Apart from her dedication to practicing law, Ms. Carpenter is deeply committed to her community.
 She has volunteered for Juvenile Justice Project of Louisiana, Pro Bono Project and NAMI New Orleans (National Alliance for the Mentally Ill).
-She has also served as a CASA (Court Appointed Special Advocate) in juvenile court.
+She has also served as a Court Appointed Special Advocate in juvenile court.

 Ms. Carpenter is a member of the Louisiana State Bar Association, Louisiana Association for Criminal Defense Lawyers, National Association for Criminal Defense Lawyers, Federal Bar Association and Louisiana Association for Justice.